jainullas/ImageBlurDetection/README.md

 #### Factors which decides the quality of an Image
 *  **Mega Pixels of Camera** - Doesn’t necessarily impact image quality, more MP!=more quality.
 *  **Camera Sensor quality** - Hardware component which decides image quality.
 Better sensor will result in better picture quality.
 *  **Pixel Size** - more pixel size will give more picture quality.
-16MP Samsung S5 and S6 has 1.12µm but 12MP Samsung S7 has 1.4µm.
+16MP Samsung S5 and S6 has 1.12µm pixel size but 12MP Samsung S7 has 1.4µm pixel size.
 *  **Aperture** - Hole/Opening in the Camera through which light travels.
 Larger apertures are better, To control the amount of light reaching the image sensor.
 *  **Shutter Speed** - Length of time with which sensor is exposed to light.
 More shutter speed is, the more light is available to focus.
 Ex : For moving objects, slower SP results in blurred images
 *  **Image Size** - Doesn’t necessarily impact image quality, more image size!=more quality.